huggingface/blog/tips-for-sentence-transformers.md

         <div class="bfc">
             <code>nimaboscarino</code>
             <span class="fullname">Nima Boscarino</span>
+            <span class="bg-gray-100 rounded px-1 text-gray-600 text-sm font-mono">Opinion piece</span>
         </div>
     </a>
 </div>

 People who are new to the Machine Learning world often run into two recurring stumbling blocks.
-The first is choosing the right library to learn, which can be a daunting task when there are so many to pick from.
-Even once you’ve settled on a library and gone through some tutorials, the next issue is coming up with your first big project and scoping it properly so that you maximize your learning.
+The first is choosing the right library to learn, which can be daunting when there are so many to pick from.
+Even once you’ve settled on a library and gone through some tutorials, the next issue is coming up with your first big project and scoping it properly to maximize your learning.
 If you’ve run into those problems, Sentence Transformers is a great library to choose for a number of reasons.
 In this post I’ll take you through some tips for going from 0 to 100 with a new tool like Sentence Transformers.
 We’ll also talk about how I built my first ST-powered project, and what I learned along the way.
 You may also see why you should add Sentence Transformers to your toolkit for your next project 🛠

 ## What is Sentence Transformers?